akshay-hake/Diary-of-Shopkeepers/README.md

 # Shopkeeper's Diary

------Android app for Shopkeepers--------
+Android application for Shopkeepers

-  Application will help shopkeepers to ==>
+  Application will help shopkeepers to

         1] store all purchases of his customer with current date and time,reason(description).
         2] calculate remaining amount of each customer to pay.